 The first interview, which was initially intended to focus on DG REGIO competency frameworks for state administrations, in the end focused on a different topic of Roadmaps for Administrative Capacity Building in EU Regional Policy7.
-Although we initially assumed that the competency frameworks could be a useful tool to contribute to capacity building of Beneficiary States' administrations, the feedback from DG REGIO was that usage of the competency framework feel short of expectations, including because they were too complex.
-Despite some positive feedback at the pilot stage, in the end the EU Member States have not been using them.
-It was not recommended that the FMO to follow this path.
-Instead, the interviewee suggested looking at the Roadmaps, a newer, simpler and less burdensome tool.
-This is already used by several Member States, including some of the case study countries, in particular Latvia and Slovakia (Estonia uses it partially).
+Although we initially assumed that the competency frameworks could be a useful tool to contribute to capacity building of Beneficiary States' administrations, the feedback from DG REGIO was that usage of the competency framework fell short of expectations, including because they were too complex.
+Despite some positive feedback at the pilot stage, in the end the EU Member States have not been using the frameworks and their use was not recommended to the FMO.
+Instead, it was suggested to consider using Roadmaps, which are a simpler and less burdensome tool.
+Roadmaps are already used by several Member States, including some of the case study countries, in particular Latvia and Slovakia (Estonia uses it partially).
 In addition, Greece and Poland were partly involved in piloting it.

-Following the interviews with the Commission, we developed an email questionnaire listing the key changes in the Cohesion Policy, which was shared with the NFPs.
-They were asked to assess if they would welcome similar changes in the MCS of the Grants.
-Additionally, they were asked to assess the potential usefulness of the Roadmaps for Administrative Capacity Building in the context of the Grants.
+Drawing on insights from the interviews with the Commission, we developed an email questionnaire for NFPs, which listed the key updates to EU Cohesion Policy and asked whether similar changes would be useful in the MCS of the Grants.
+NFPs were also asked to assess the potential usefulness of the Roadmaps for Administrative Capacity Building in the context of the Grants.

-The results of this exercise are presented in Section 5 of this report.
-The results were also used in the development of the recommendations from the study.
+The results of this exercise are presented in Section 5 of this report and were used in the development of evaluation recommendations.

-Five of six NFPs of the case study countries provided their responses (Estonia, Greece, Latvia, Malta and Poland).
-The Slovak NFP declined with regret to provide a response as its workload was too great.
+Five out of six NFPs of the case study countries provided responses (Estonia, Greece, Latvia, Malta and Poland).
+The Slovak NFP declined, with regret, to provide a response, citing workload issues.